+FUEL SYSTEM

-FUEL SYSTEM (see page 24 for a typical installation)
+(see page 28 for a typical installation)

-IMPORTANT
+IMPORTANT 🛕

 - Always fit a fuel/water separator in the fuel supply system.
 Water in the fuel can seriously damage the injection system. - If a fuel supply shutoff valve is fitted do not use a taper tap, only use a ball valve tap.
 The ball valve type are more reliable and less likely to let air into the fuel system. - Be sure to use a strainer when filling the fuel tank.
-Dirt or sand in the fuel may cause trouble in the fuel injection pump. - · Always use diesel fuel. - Do not use kerosene, which is very low in cetane rating, and adversely affects the engine. - Be careful not to let the fuel tank become empty, or air can enter the fuel system, necessitating bleeding before next engine start. - The fuel lift pump will only lift fuel through 0.25 metres.
+Dirt or sand in the fuel may cause trouble in the fuel injection pump. - Always use diesel fuel. - Do not use kerosene, which is very low in cetane rating, and adversely affects the engine. - Be careful not to let the fuel tank become empty, or air can enter the fuel system, necessitating bleeding before next engine start.

+The fuel lift pump will only lift fuel through 0.25 metres.
 If this is insufficient then an electric fuel lift pump must be fitted.
-Drawing 202-06421, illustrating recommended wiring for this pump can be supplied upon request.
+Drawing 202-06421, illustrating the wiring of a typical electric fuel lift pump with ignition switched relay can be supplied upon request..